corkyw10/neighbourhoodMap/README.md

 You can run the app on your localhost.

-If you need help to set up a simple local server look [here](https://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python)
+If you need help to set up a simple HTTP server look [here](https://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python)

 ## Resources